uthcode/learntosolveit/source/python.rst

 * ``__slots__`` are important construct when dealing with attributes access.

-* As was originally (and correctly) written in the post, descriptors are objects whose type has their tp_descr_get and/or tp_descr_set slots set to non-NULL.
+* descriptors are objects whose type has their tp_descr_get and/or tp_descr_set
+  slots set to non-NULL.
 However, I also wrote, incorrectly, that descriptors take precedence over regular instance attributes (i.e., attributes in the object’s __dict__).
 This is partly correct but misleading, as it doesn’t distinguish non-data descriptors from data-descriptors.
 An object is said to be a data descriptor if its type has its tp_descr_set slot implemented (there’s no particularly special term for a non-data descriptor).
 Only data descriptors override regular object attributes, non-data descriptors do not.

 * Look into the Interpreter State and the Thread State structures both implemented in `./Python/pystate.c`